 - Itchy nose

-- Eyes symptoms including itching, redness and eye-watering
+- Eyes symptoms include itching, redness, and eye-watering

 The advantages of the treatment with steroid nasal sprays are the safety and effectiveness of the treatment.